aallali/Gomoku/README.md

 ---
 - **win conditions**:
     - 5 or more pieces in a row:
-        - this is only considered a win, if all pieces are not threatened to be captured by opponent.
+        - this is only considered a win if all pieces are not threatened to be captured by the opponent.
     <img src="./ressources/patterns/5win.png">
-    - 5 captures , if a player reached 5 captures, he is declared as a winner.
+    - 5 captures, if a player reaches 5 captures, he is declared a winner.

 ---
 ### update 06/01/2024 :
-- applied web workers to execute paralel minimax for all moves.
+- applied web workers to execute parallel minimax for all moves.
-- user can pick thinking time (`0.5`, `1`, `1.5`, `2`, `2.5`, `3` seconds) before start a game.
+- Users can pick thinking time (`0.5`, `1`, `1.5`, `2`, `2.5`, `3` seconds) before starting a game.
-- validate input : at moves import.
+validate input: at moves import.
 - customize message when no moves to copy.
 - heuristic score calculator function refactored
 - comment out MiniMax methods
 - more efficient performance time calculation for minimax run, eliminating before/after processes
-- 👍 with think time >= 1 seconds, Ai played a very clean move , which is `K12`, an open 4 (splitted) `OXXX_X`, `O` cant play in the empty cell, because its forbidden for him (double open3) , so X guarenteed a win after 1 move.
+- 👍 with think time >= 1 second, Ai played a very clean move, which is `K12`, an open 4 (split) `OXXX_X`, `O` can't play in the empty cell because it's forbidden for him (double open3), so X guaranteed a win after 1 move.
     - scenario: `J9,I8,I10,K8,H11,J8,H8,I7,I6,H6,I9,I8,I11,K9,K7,K10,H9,K12`
     <img src="/ressources/gomoku-v2.0-smart-move.png"/>
+- handled the breakable lane by captures for these cases:
+    - if P1 (player1) aligned more than >5 piece in row, and P2 have captures that cover this line:
+    - I check if the captures cover pieces that will break the 5 in a row, or just the side, based on result i decide if the game stops or continues, so P2 can break it:
+        - in scenario 2 where P2 has 2 captures for example:
+            - capture 1: break the line in the middle
+            - capture 2: take side pieces in the row, (doesn't break the line)
+        - in this case, I let P2 play a move, and after I check if the most recent row of 5 made by P2 is broken or not.
 ---
 ### update 27/12/2023 :